gerardrius/Project-IV/README.md

 Response processing has three steps.

 ### 1. Track related data from response
 First, we create a dictionary with the first relevant data; Name, Artist, Song ID and Popularity.
-We set this data as keys, and values are the corresponding data for the number of songs in the playlist.
+We set this data as keys, and values are the corresponding data for the number of songs in the Playlist.

 ### 2. Audio features
 Another query to the Spotify API is made, now with a different endpoint specific for audio features.
 To get those attributes, we query for each song by iterating the Song ID obtained in the previous step (the ID must be included in the endpoint).
 More on this, we add the result for each audio attribute as a key, value pair in the existing dictionary, being the attribute the key, and the list of scores for each song the value.